myatktun/myatktun.github.io/_sources/AWS.rst

         - replicates six copies of data and up to 15 read replicas
         - continuous backup to S3 and point-in-time recovery
         - for workloads that require high availability
-* nonrelational databases
-    * use key-value (item-attribute) pairs rather than rows and columns
-    * not every item in the table has to have the same attributes

 DynamoDB
 --------